gecos-lab/DomStudioFracStat1D/README.md

 Please cite this paper if you use the code!

-To run the app, download the code in `matlab_code` and run the `DomStudioFracStat1D.mlapp` in Matlab®.
+To run the app, download the code in `matlab_code` and run `DomStudioFracStat1D.mlapp` in Matlab®.

 [![DOI](https://zenodo.org/badge/306701725.svg)](https://zenodo.org/badge/latestdoi/306701725)